What is Autophagy?

 vii) Berries, particularly blackberries, raspberries, and strawberries, are rich sources of ellagic acid (EA), a polyphenolic compound known for its anti-inflammatory and antioxidant properties.
 Walnuts also contain high levels.
 Research highlights that ellagic acid can activate autophagy and apoptosis to combat cancer cells and protect healthy tissues.

-viii) Chlorogenic acid (CGA) derived from ellagic acid is also phenolic compound that acts as a potent modulator of autophagy typically enhancing it to protect against cell injury, oxidative stress, and neurodegeneration via the AMPK/mTOR/TFEB signaling pathway.
+viii) Chlorogenic acid (CGA) derived from ellagic acid in the gut is also phenolic compound that acts as a potent modulator of autophagy typically enhancing it to protect against cell injury, oxidative stress, and neurodegeneration via the AMPK/mTOR/TFEB signaling pathway.
 It reduces amyloid damage in neurons, improves liver function and increases longevity.
 Less than 20% of people have this compound in their bodies.

 ix) Genistein is a natural isoflavone found in soy that has been shown to induce autophagy; Its effects are particularly significant in neurodegenerative diseases.
 It inhibits mTOR and crosses the blood brain barrier.